Bible translations into the languages of India: Gujarati

 A Gujarati translation of the Bible had been issued by the Serampore Mission Press in 1820, and William Carey had contributed to it.
 James Skinner and William Fyvie of the London Missionary Society continued the work.
 These were all superseded by J. V. S. Taylor's 1862 "Old Version" which remains the standard version today.
 The first Gujarati translation was undertaken by the Serampore Mission Press in 1820.
 Then in 1861 Rev. J. V. S. Taylor translated the Bible into Gujarati.

 In collaboration with Church centric bible translation, Free Bibles India has published a Gujarati translation online.

 In 2016, the New Testament of New World Translation of the Holy Scriptures was released by Jehovah's Witnesses in Gujarati. with mobile versions released through JW Library application in App stores.

 Punjabi

 The British and Foreign Bible Society produced translations in Western Punjabi in Persian script and Roman script, and Eastern Punjabi in Gurmukhi script.

 The Western Punjabi Persian script New Testament of 1912 was revised in 1952 and some books of the Old Testament were published in Persian script.
 Some books were also published in Roman script.

 In collaboration with Church centric bible translation, Free Bibles India has published an Eastern Punjabi translation online in Gurmukhi script.

 In 2011, the New Testament of New World Translation of the Holy Scriptures was released by Jehovah's Witnesses in Punjabi.
 It was published online (also offline in PDF format) with mobile versions released through JW Library application in App stores.

+Bhili

+The New Testament in the Bhili language, titled 'Sarvoccha Parameshwar', was published in 2012 by P.T.
+Thomas.
+He began working on the translation in the early 1990s, while living in Jhabua.
+As of 2024, the translation of the Old Testament and the complete Bhili Bible is in its final stages of preparation for publication.